-We’d be deluded to think that our Castleford clients look forward to calling in our tree surgeons, most times it’s because they’re suffering an arboricultural problem and it’s a case of them needing tree surgery, rather than wanting it.
+We’d be deluded to think that our clients in Castleford and the surrounding areas look forward to calling in our tree surgeons, most times it’s because they’re suffering an arboricultural problem and it’s a case of them needing tree surgery, rather than wanting it.
 Although, we’re always happy with our clients’ reactions after our stump grinding or hedge cutting services, for example, take a load off their minds!

-Often, avoiding the need for tree surgery isn’t difficult, and to help our Castleford clients to this aim (good business sense be damned), our tree surgeons have provided on this page a few hedge and tree care tips.
-Follow them and you’ll reduce the change you’ll need our team of tree surgeons in, as much as we’d like to see you!
+Often, avoiding the need for tree work isn’t difficult, and to help our clients to this aim (good business sense be damned), we have provided on this page a few hedge and tree care tips.
+Follow them and you’ll reduce the change you’ll need a tree surgeon in, as much as we’d like to see you!

 Our tree surgeons, based nearby Castleford in Wakefield, also recommend that you check on your new tree every two to three days.
 Use your hand and touch the soil to ensure it doesn’t feel too dry.
 It should feel slightly moist.
 However, don’t overwater it and be sure to read up on your tree’s species.
 Some actually thrive in dry conditions.
 This watering schedule should be kept up for around three years, until it has begun to transition into a mature tree.

 But don’t neglect your mature trees while fostering your saplings!
 About once a week it’s worth watering the mature specimens calling your property home, especially so during the warmer months.
 Don’t just target the area immediately around its roots, but the entire area under the canopy.
 Try to avoid wetting leaves, as this can cause mildew which could lead to problems that require professional tree surgery.
 Just like with young trees, be careful of the dangers of overwatering and pooling water.